biopython/biopython.github.io/wiki/SourceCode.md

 control from which we will roll releases as new functionality is integrated and bugs are fixed.

-Until September 2009, we used [CVS](CVS "wikilink") as our revision control system, but have now [migrated to git](GitMigration "wikilink").

 ### About git

 The Biopython source code is kept under a distributed version control